 A certification program for Process Operations Technicians resulted from the collaborative effort between Joliet Junior College and local petrochemical, chemical, and energy generating companies.
 TREP continues to participate in the roundtable of educators and company leaders to ensure the program provides current, relevant and in-demand job training skills.

-For the seventh year, TREP is inviting TREP member middle and high school students to create a poster that focuses on SAFETY—recognizing and eliminating safety hazards.
+For the eighth year, TREP invited middle and high school students to create a poster that focuses on SAFETY—recognizing and eliminating safety hazards.
 The safety topics often span student safety at school, healthy lifestyle choices, appropriate PPE, safe-driving, and more.

-In 2023, TREP recognized 33 high school students and 46 middle school students.
+In 2024, TREP recognized 25 high school students and 32 middle school students from over two hundred submissions.
 Each recognized student received a certificate of achievement, a poster (full sized 16″ x 20″ poster), and a monetary gift.

 TREP showcases the winning posters in its Poster Gallery and ENCOURAGES you to download and print any poster for display at your location.
 TRMA/TREP proudly refreshes its wall art yearly from this competition, as does so many other facilities.

-To download, double-click on the thumbnail sized picture to load a PDF file.
+To download, double-click on the picture to open an 8×10 sized .png file.
 This file can be saved and printed in a poster size.
 If you need a file different format, please contact TREP.

 2022 High School Winner